-Over time, CBM’s work on Disability Inclusive Development (DID) has evolved and is driven by our DID Initiative.
-We seek to ensure people with disabilities are not left behind by amplifying the global demand for sustainable inclusion through influencing international policy and providing quality technical support to development and humanitarian actors.
+CBM’s work on Disability Inclusive Development (DID) has evolved and is driven by our DID Initiative.
+At CBM, we seek to ensure people with disabilities are not left behind by amplifying the global demand for sustainable inclusion through quality programming, influencing international development policy and providing quality technical support to development and humanitarian actors.

-The purpose of the UN Convention on the Rights of Persons with Disabilities (UN CRPD) is to promote, defend and reinforce the human rights of all persons with disabilities.
-It therefore serves as the legal framework for CBM advocacy.Read more
+The purpose of the Convention on the Rights of Persons with Disabilities (CRPD) is to promote, defend and reinforce the human rights of all persons with disabilities.

 Work streams of the Initiative